learning-layers/LAPPS/README.md

 ##Build##
 LAPPS Backend (run these commands from your project folder):
 * mvn clean           --- clean
 * mvn test            --- test backend
 * mvn exec:java       --- compile and start on jetty server (port 8080)
+* mvn javadoc:javadoc --- generates JavaDoc documentation
-* This commands works also inside Eclipse (Run -> Maven build ...)
+* This commands works also inside Eclipse (Run -> Maven build..), then leave the mvn prefix.

 LAPPS Frontend (run these commands from your project folder):
 * npm install        --- install dependencies (will be done automatically when running the start command)